From Dreaming to Dreamboat!

 After fueling we cast off, made a u-turn in the current of Taylor Creek and headed to find some vacant slips for practice.
 Everyone gets an opportunity to increase their skills before we head back out to the ship channel.
 We can run the range a second time prior to anchoring for lunch.
 Uh-oh.
 Murphy arrived.
 You know the one who invented Murphy’s Law?
 We had to experiment with both anchors before deciding the bottom conditions were too soft.
 Neither anchor held well.
 Optimistically we had a lot of practice switching from one anchor to the other, changing the windlass from the starboard gypsy to the port gypsy and using the anchor bridle.

 Two days chock full of training and we are back at the marina where we get in a few more dockings before we end with planning a cruise to the Bahamas.
 Two months later and this cruising couple had an opportunity to use the secrets and shortcuts of the Abacos that we have used many times over the years.
-Join us for a photo tour of the two days aboard their Selene 53.
+Be sure to click open each photo above for a tour of the two days aboard their Selene 53.